 Painters/Decorators apply coats of paint, varnish, staining, enamel, or lacquer to decorate and protect interior or exterior surfaces, trimmings, and fixtures of buildings and other structures.
-Additionally, they may also prepare and cover room interior walls and ceilings with wallpaper, fabrics, vinyls, and other materials.
+They may also prepare and cover room interior walls and ceilings with wallpaper, fabrics, vinyls, and other materials.

-Three (3) years

-• Apprentices spend 960 hours in the classroom during the three years of the program.

-•Apprentices receive on-the-job training for four days per week and attend school one day per week.
+Length of Apprenticeship: Three (3) yrs.
+Apprentices spend 960 classroom hours during three years of the program.
+Apprentices receive on-the-job training for four days per week and attend school one day per week.